embedded-machine-learning/eml-tools/README.md

 and specialized .bat and .sh scripts.
 The python scripts are used equally on each hardware.
 The shell scripts are adapted to a certain hardware or application of the python scripts.
 The following types of scripts that form the toolbox core can be found here:

-EML Toolbox Scripts:
+EML Tools Scripts:
 * [ Converters](./conversion): Data conversion scripts from e.g. VOC->Coco
 * [ Data Processing Tools](./data_preparation): Renaming tools, partitioning of images into train-validation-test sets
-* [ Hardware Modules](./hardwaremodules): Inference scripts for each hardware
+* [ Hardware Modules](./hardwaremodules): Common Inference scripts for each hardware, where the interface scripts often access common packages
-	* [ eda_server](./hardwaremodules/eda_server): Training scripts for the EDA Servers or other servers
 	* [ NVIDIA Trt](./hardwaremodules/nvidia): Specific inference and model conversion scripts for the NVIDIA platform
-	* [ Intel OpenVino](./hardwaremodules/openvino): Specific inference and model conversion scripts for the Intel platform
+	* [ Intel OpenVino](./hardwaremodules/intel): Specific inference and model conversion scripts for the Intel platform
 	* [ Hardware Module Interfaces](./hardwaremodules/interfaces): Interface definitions for the hardware to be able to connect to the EML Toolbox
 * [ Inference Evaluation Tools](./inference_evaluation): General inference and model evaluation tools, e.g. TF2 inference engine
 * [ Power Measurements](./power_measurements): Power measurement scripts